 “Better have loved and lost than never loved at all”

-What resonates nourishing in you?
+What resonates to be nourishing in you?

 We resonate with each other in the same way strings of an unplucked violin vibrate with the sound of a violin played nearby.
 We are interconnected on many levels.
 Some surroundings are more supportive than others – communities and connections bring forward special tunes in you.

 Don’t think that you are wrong or unworthy, because you feel you don’t belong or things don’t work where you are in your family, culture, relationship, workplace….
 You have your responsibility, your demons to look at.
-And the environment you are in affects you to – all from small to big, from small notes about important stuff to people, climate etc.
+And the environment you are in affects you too – all from small to big, from small notes about important stuff to people, climate etc.